-CLOSING A SCHOOL
+CLOSING A SCHOOL OR ELC

-The decision to close a school rests with the school management authority taking into consideration the full guidance and direction available from the principal response agencies, especially An Garda Síochána.
+The decision to close a school or ELC rests with the setting's management authority taking into consideration the full guidance and direction available from the principal response agencies, especially An Garda Síochána.
 Any decision to close is taken in the interest of child safety, having assessed the local risks and having consulted, as appropriate, with school transport operators.

-Some of the issues that schools take into account include:
+Some of the issues that settings take into account include:

-- Conditions in the school itself. - The capacity of the school to ensure the health and safety of students whilst in school. - The ability of parents, students, staff and school transport services to safely negotiate local road conditions to reach the school. - Guidance and direction from the principal response agencies. - In instances where school closure occurs due to severe weather, schools can have regard to the latest guidance on remote learning which can be found on gov.ie/backtoschool should the need arise.
+- conditions in the setting itself - capacity of the setting to ensure the health and safety of children and students - ability of parents, students, staff and school transport services to safely negotiate local road conditions to reach the setting - guidance and direction from the principal response agencies

-Guidance on time lost due to unforeseen closures as a result of severe weather is set out in circular 16/2014 which is available on the Department's website www.education.ie
+Guidance for schools on time lost due to unforeseen closures as a result of severe weather is set out in circular 0005/2020 which is available at www.education.ie